rmsrosa/random_notes/docs/src/generative/score_matching_neural_network.md

 The implicit score matching method requires, however, the derivative of the score function of the model pdf, which is costly to compute in general.
 In Hyvärinen's original work, all the examples considered models for which the gradient can be computed somewhat more explicitly.
 There was no artificial neural network involved.

-In a subsequent work, [Köster and Hyvärinen (2010)](https://doi.org/10.1162/neco_a_00010) applied the method to fit the score function from a model probability with log-likelyhood obtained from a two-layer neural network, so that the gradient of the score function could still be expressed somehow explicitly.
+In a subsequent work, [Köster and Hyvärinen (2010)](https://doi.org/10.1162/neco_a_00010) applied the method to fit the score function from a model probability with log-likelihood obtained from a two-layer neural network, so that the gradient of the score function could still be expressed somehow explicitly.

 After that, [Kingma and LeCun (2010)](https://papers.nips.cc/paper_files/paper/2010/hash/6f3e29a35278d71c7f65495871231324-Abstract.html) considered a larger artificial neural network and used automatic differentiation to optimize the model.
 They also proposed a penalization term in the loss function, to regularize and stabilize the optimization process, yielding a **regularized implicit score matching** method.
 The model in [Kingma and LeCun (2010)](https://papers.nips.cc/paper_files/paper/2010/hash/6f3e29a35278d71c7f65495871231324-Abstract.html) was not of the pdf directly, but of an energy potential, i.e. with
 ```math